 I gained broad experience with all sorts of tackle in freshwater and saltwater, eventually traveling from the Arctic Circle to the southern tip of South America.
 Fly fishing eventually eclipsed all other forms, and I’ve been fortunate to have caught more than 100 species on a fly rod.
 Fly fishing has expanded my awareness of entomology, physics, chemistry, biology, mechanics, limnology, and countless other fields of study.

 None of my experiences would have been possible if these oceans, lakes, and streams were polluted or incapable of supporting sportfish.
-From the Atlantic to the Pacific, in rivers from Alaska to Iceland, in mountain streams of Pennsylvania, Idaho, and all the rest, my sport would simply not exist without clean water.
+From the Atlantic to the Pacific, in rivers from Alaska to Iceland, from mountain streams in Pennsylvania to the Chesapeake Bay, Idaho, and all the rest, my sport would simply not exist without clean water.

 This is why conservation of these resources is vital.

 In the densely populated mid-Atlantic region where I live, irresponsible commercial and residential development is the greatest challenge to conservation of our environment.
 I believe education and thoughtful planning are the answer.
 We can see that the needs of society are met, but with the understanding that those needs include clean water, woodlands, and riparian and littoral zones that are part of the entire natural complex.

 Preserving our waters and their surrounding habitats, like forests and shorelines, is the only way to ensure that these places—and the activities associated with them—survive for those who come after me.
 I am indebted to those who came before me for my experiences and memories.
 As a writer, photographer, and flyfishing instructor and coach, I want people in turn to have the same opportunities to create their own memories.

 Do you know someone “In the Arena” who should be featured here?
 Email firstname.lastname@example.org for a questionnaire.